resistbot/contact-officials/README.md

 The meta variables are:

-- META_OFFICIAL_DISTRICT: the district of the official, or empty string if official holds statewide office.
+- `$META_OFFICIAL_DISTRICT`: the district of the official, or empty string if official holds statewide office.
 This corresponds to `district` in Open States and theunitedstates.io Congress data, but normalized such that:
   a) single-digit district names get a leading zero, e.g. "07".
   b) at-large districts are "AL".

-- META_OFFICIAL_URL: the URL of the official homepage of the official.
+- `$META_OFFICIAL_URL`: the URL of the official homepage of the official.
 This corresponds to `url` in Open States and `url` in  theunitedstates.io Congress data.